 We’ve tried these for a little change: 1-2 tbsp of Chia Seeds and 5 tbsp Fresh Milk

-- Heat up frying pan at medium heat.
+- Heat up a frying pan at medium heat.
 Add oil to warm it.

-- Pour both ingredients into blender and blend until smooth.
+2) Pour both ingredients into the blender and blend until smooth.
 The batter resembles banana milkshake!

-- Serve warm and feel free to serve with fresh fruits, yogurt or avocado for a hearty, nutritious meal!
-Butter, manuka honey or maple syrup on the sides ;)
+4) Serve warm and feel free to serve with fresh fruits, yoghurt or avocado for a hearty, nutritious meal!
+Butter, manuka honey or maple syrup on the sides, if your child has no allergies to them!
+Or, mummy and daddy can just enjoy with these pancake syrups :)

 - Feel free to use a food processor or mixer instead of a blender – it was just much easier to use a blender (and we don’t own a food processor!), and cleaning was straightforward.